bitdictator/horse-notes/README.md

 #### You can ####
 * Add your horse
-* Leave a note for your horse in a calendar
+* Leave notes for your horses in a calendar
 * Share the note with someone (Could be an employee)